Possible error message:

 System Report from bootable media after restore (without rebooting the media after restore); Collect

-System Report from the restored system; Describe the exact issue you are facing.
+System Report from the source system if possible; Describe the exact issue you are facing.